 –Kylie, instructional coordinator, Boones Ferry Primary School

-Hearty, healthy vegetarian meals are prepared by our renowned kitchen staff with each overnight stay.
+Hearty, healthy, mostly-vegetarian meals are prepared by our renowned kitchen staff with each overnight stay.
 Even the pickiest kids love Jawbone food!

 Our outdoor school menu is formulated to be kid-friendly and provide all the energy they need to explore and learn.
 We can easily accommodate the following food restrictions at any time: vegetarian vegan, dairy-free, gluten-free, egg-free, soy-free, nut-free.
 For all other restrictions or allergies, please ask as soon as possible after registration.
 Our program coordinator will ask your trip organizer to collect this information and communicate it at least two weeks before your trip.
 Please note that we do process nuts and wheat/gluten in our kitchen.

 Meals are served buffet-style in the dining room on the first floor of the lodge.
 We ask teachers and chaperones to serve the students to ensure proper portion control.

 Breakfast (8:00am) consists of a selection of hot and cold menu items.
 Hot breakfast options include: french toast, pancakes, baked goods, oatmeal, eggs, roasted potatoes.
 Cold breakfast options include: fruit, granola, yogurt.

 Lunch consists of a pack-your-own sandwich buffet with peanut butter and jelly, hummus, vegetables, sandwich meat/tuna salad, sliced cheese, and pickles.
 Snacks to pack with lunch may include fruit, pretzels, popcorn, or trail mix.

 Dinner (6:00pm) always includes green salad, a vegetable side, and dessert.
 Ingredients will vary by season to take advantage of local, fresh options.